 This course is designed to introduce students to the role of risk assessment, risk perception and risk management in dealing with uncertain health, safety and environmental risks including the threat of terrorism.
 It explores the role of decision analysis as well as the use of scenarios for dealing with these problems.
 The course will evaluate the role of policy tools such as risk communication, economic incentives, insurance, regulation and private-public partnerships in developing strategies for managing these risks.
 A project will enable students to apply the concepts discussed in the course to a concrete problem.

 Over the last several decades, energy markets have become some of the most dynamic markets of the world economy.
-Traditional fossil fuel and electricity markets have seen a partial shift from heavy regulation to market-driven incentives, while rising environmental concerns have led to a wide array of newregulations and “environmental markets”.
+Traditional fossil fuel and electricity markets have seen a partial shift from heavy regulation to market-driven incentives, while rising environmental concerns have led to a wide array of new regulations and “environmental markets”.
 The growth of renewable energy could be another source of rapid change, but brings with it a whole new set of technological and policy challenges.
-This challenging energy landscape requires quick adaptation from energy companies, but also offers opportunities to turn regulations into new business.
-The objective of this course is to provide students with the economist’s perspective on a broad range of topics that professionals in the energy industry will encounter.
-The focus will be on business and public policy issues related to the recent changes in energy markets.
-Topics include the effect of competition, market power and scarcity on energy prices, the impact of deregulation on fossil fuel and electricity markets, extraction and pricing of oil and gas, the environmental impact and policies related to the energy sector, environmental cap-and-trade markets, the economics of renewable energy, energy efficiency, and recent developments in the transportation section.
-Prerequisite: MGEC 611/612 (or equivalent intermediate microeconimcs course approved by instructor).
+This changing energy landscape requires quick adaptation from energy companies, but also offers opportunities to turn regulations into new business.
+The objective of this course is to provide the economist’s perspective on a broad range of topics that professionals in the energy industry will encounter.
+Topics include the effect of competition, market power and scarcity on energy prices, the impact of deregulation on electricity and fossil fuel markets, extraction and pricing of oil and gas, geopolitical uncertainty and risk in hydrocarbon investments, the environmental impact and policies related to the energy sector, environmental cap-and-trade markets, energy efficiency, the economics and finance of renewable energy, and recent developments in the transportation sector.

 BEPP 777 – Cost Benefit Analysis